kav-institute/ddmdn/README.md

 #### Preprocessed Data:
 Already preprocessed datasets can loaded from here: [[Download Preprocessed Datasets]](https://drive.google.com/drive/folders/1CVIPTMtpfind3CArV0yvZ_zT_UHOWoTN?usp=sharing)
-(Due to copyright, we cannot provide data from the inD dataset directly, reach out to the authors for access.)
+(Due to copyright, we cannot provide data from the inD dataset directly; reach out to the authors for access.)

 #### Dataset Preprocessing Scripts:
-To self preprocess the raw data we also provide dataset preprocessing scripts in the code repository under:
+To self-preprocess the raw data, we also provide dataset preprocessing scripts in the code repository under:
 ```bash
 ../framework/datasets/
 ```

 #### Final Data Structure:
-The final data structure looks like this.
-Extract and move the dataset data, pretrained model weights and code repository to this structure.
+The final data structure is as follows.
+Extract and move the dataset, pretrained model weights, and code repository to this structure.
 ```bash
 ../ddmdn/
         ├── repos